Markov kernels in Mathlib's probability library: Probability spaces and Markov kernels

 A kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y}$ is a Markov kernel if $\kappa(x)$ is a probability measure for every $x \in \mathcal{X}$.
 If the supremum of $\kappa(x)(\mathcal{Y})$ over $x \in \mathcal{X}$ is finite, then $\kappa$ is said to be a finite kernel.
 Finally, we also defined the class of s-finite kernels, which are kernels that can be expressed as a countable sum of finite kernels.
 Those three properties are denoted by typeclasses \lstinline|[IsMarkovKernel κ]|, \lstinline|[IsFiniteKernel κ]| and \lstinline|[IsSFiniteKernel κ]| respectively. \cite{vakar2018s} is a good reference on classes of kernels, in particular the less often used s-finite class.

 There is a fourth class of kernels that is mentioned in the literature but that we did not implement in \mathlib{}: $\sigma$-finite kernels.
 Those are sums of countably many finite kernels that are pairwise singular.
-They don't enjoy the nice composition properties of the other classes (see the next subsection), and we decided to wait for a concrete use case before implementing them.
-Although, as we will discuss further down, the Radon-Nikodym theorem for kernels stated below could be a potential use case.
+They do not enjoy the nice composition properties of the other classes (see the next subsection), and we decided to wait for a concrete use case before implementing them.
+Although, as we will discuss further down, the Radon-Nikodym theorem for kernels stated below is a potential use case.

 A measure can be seen as a kernel from the one-point space $\mathbf{1}$ to the space on which it is defined.
 A random variable $X : \mathcal{X} \to \mathcal{Y}$ can be seen as a kernel $D_X : \mathcal{X} \rightsquigarrow \mathcal{Y}$ that maps $x$ to the Dirac measure at $X(x)$.
 Such a kernel is called a deterministic kernel and is a Markov kernel.
 Among the deterministic kernels, a few play a special role.
 The identity kernel $\mathrm{id}_{\mathcal{X}} : \mathcal{X} \rightsquigarrow \mathcal{X}$ is the deterministic kernel associated with the identity function: it maps $x$ to the Dirac measure at $x$.
 The copy kernel $\Delta_{\mathcal{X}} : \mathcal{X} \rightsquigarrow \mathcal{X} \times \mathcal{X}$ maps $x$ to the Dirac measure at $(x,x)$.
 The discard kernel $!_{\mathcal{X}} : \mathcal{X} \rightsquigarrow \mathbf{1}$ maps $x$ to the unique probability measure on the one-point space $\mathbf{1}$.
-Another useful (not deterministic) kernel is the constant kernel $\kappa_{\mu} : \Omega \rightsquigarrow \mathcal{X}$ which maps every point of $\Omega$ to the same probability measure $\mu$ on $\mathcal{X}$.
+Another useful (not deterministic) kernel is the constant kernel $\Omega \rightsquigarrow \mathcal{X}$ which maps every point of $\Omega$ to the same probability measure $\mu$ on $\mathcal{X}$.